cmu-crafting-software/recitations-24/recitation-3/README.md

 ## Homework 2 Checkpoint

-Who has accepted and started the homework 2 assignment yet?
+Who has accepted and started homework 2?

 The link to accept it is in the assignment on the course website: https://cmu-crafting-software.github.io//assignments/hw2